Blog / Remote Team Training

 Outsourcing training program: a 30-day plan for remote assistants

-A 30-day outsourcing training program for turning a remote assistant into a reliable operator with SOPs and review loops.
+A 30-day outsourcing training program for remote assistants, with SOPs and review loops.

 Key takeaways

-- A useful outsourcing training program starts with 1 role scorecard, 3 core workflows, and a 30-day ramp, not a giant manual.
+• A useful training program starts with 1 role scorecard, 3 work processes, and a 30-day ramp, not a giant manual.

-- Weeks 2 and 3 should move from supervised reps to a measurable scorecard with 5 quality checks and written escalation rules.
+• Weeks 2 and 3 should move from supervised reps to a measurable scorecard with 5 quality checks and written ask-for-help rules.

-A better outsourcing training program is smaller and stricter.
-It teaches one role, one workflow cluster, and one quality standard at a time.
-Use this 30-day plan when you want a remote assistant to handle real work without guessing what good looks like.
+A better program is smaller and stricter.
+It teaches one role, one task group, and one quality rule at a time.
+Use this plan when a remote assistant needs to handle real work without guessing what good looks like.

 30-day training map